 Performance components

-(a) Implement network maintenance (preventive, corrective, adaptive), site inspection and instrument calibration programmes to ensure correct and sustainable functioning of all equipment;
+(a) Implement network maintenance programmes (preventive, corrective, adaptive), conduct site inspections and carry out instrument calibration programmes to ensure correct and sustainable functioning of all equipment;

-(b) Develop and employ quality assurance tools (for regular diagnosis of system functions and parameters) for all instrumentation both in situ and remote sensing;
+(b) Ensure the availability and timely supply of consumables and spare instruments/sensors to support uninterrupted network operations;

-(c) Develop and maintain a data quality monitoring system (for example, manual and/or automated data quality control systems) to ensure data traceability and metadata accuracy;
+(c) Develop and employ quality assurance tools for regular diagnosis of system functions and parameters across both in situ and remote sensing instrumentation;

-(d) Coordinate with external sources (partners, volunteers and other third-party sources such as crowdsourcing) regarding the provision of their data to ensure the quality of data and homogeneity of the integrated network;
+(d) Develop and maintain a data quality monitoring system (e.g. manual and/or automated data quality control) to ensure data traceability and metadata accuracy;

-(e) Prepare contingency plans for network operation and data acquisition, including periodic testing of effectiveness;
+(e) Coordinate with external sources (e.g. partners, volunteers and other third-party sources such as crowdsourcing) regarding the provision of their data to ensure the quality of data and homogeneity across the integrated network;

-(f) Monitor network performance using appropriate tools and schemes, and devise indicators to measure network performance (for example, data availability, timeliness);
+(f) Prepare and periodically test contingency plans for network operation and data acquisition;

-(g) Document all operational procedures (for example, network maintenance, instrument calibration, data quality control algorithms, contingency plans);
+(g) Monitor network performance using appropriate tools (e.g. WDQMS) and schemes, and devise indicators to measure network performance (e.g. data availability, timeliness);

-(h) Maintain an asset register.
+(h) Document all operational procedures (e.g. network maintenance, instrument calibration, data quality control algorithms, contingency plans);

-Knowledge and skill requirements
+(i) Maintain an asset register for all network components.Knowledge and skill requirements

-(a) Meteorological instruments and communications systems installed in the observing network;
+(a) Functional understanding of instruments and communications systems installed in the observing network;

-(b) Familiarity with WMO guidelines and regulations on meteorological observations (for example, the Guide to Instruments and Methods of Observation (WMO-No. 8), the Manual on the WMO Integrated Global Observing System (WMO-No. 1160) and the WIGOS Framework Implementation Plan);
+(b) Familiarity with WMO guidelines and regulations on observing systems and instrumentation (e.g. the Guide to Instruments and Methods of Observation (WMO-No. 8), the Guide to Hydrological Practices (WMO-No. 168, Vol I), and the Manual on the WMO Integrated Global Observing System (WMO-No. 1160));

-(c) Detailed knowledge of operational programme management and organizational structure, and the like;
+(c) Detailed knowledge of operational programme management and organizational structures;

-(d) Contingency plans (to ensure continuity of the observing network);
+(d) Contingency plans to ensure continuity of the network operations;

 (e) Asset management standards, for example, ISO 55000 (Asset Management: Overview, Principles and Terminology) and the Global Forum on Maintenance and Asset Management;

-(f) Occupation safety and health requirements for the observing network.
+(f) Occupational safety and health requirements for the observing network.

 Competency 6: Manage the observing programme